FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     There are different implementations of an Ethereum Node with different programming language.
 What matter is that they all use the Ethereum Protocol to talk with each other.

-    - You can have create a private Ethereum Network with private Nodes.
+    - You can create a private Ethereum Network with private Nodes.

         a company, a bank can create their own Eth network and have their own data.